-Statements Yes/N Date of Data Responsib 0 Implementatio n Sourc e le Party CLAS Standard 5: Offer language The plan states that the organization offers language assistance to LEP individuals and/or other communication needs at no cost to the client. assistance to individuals who have The plan details the way that clients are made aware of no cost language assistance. limited English proficiency and/or other communicatio The plan states that the organization offers language assistance to LEP individuals and/or other communication needs for access to services in a timely manner. n needs, at no cost to them, to facilitate timely access to all health The plan states how program directors, "point of contact staff" or agency's appointed "gatekeeper" are made aware of and trained in language assistance services, policies, and procedures. care and services.
-The plan identifies how language needs are noted in records for individuals seeking care (which may include language needs, "I speak" cards, etc.).
-The plan states the maximum time that it will take to provide an interpreter and the maximum amount of time for service delivery using a certified interpreter.
-CLAS Standard 6: Inform all The plan states that the organization has the availability of language assistance services clearly displayed. individuals of the availability of The plan states what language assistance services are available at all times. language assistance The plan states how the organization translates appropriate material. services clearly and in their preferred language, verbally and in writing.
-The plan states that there is a protocol for verbally informing clients of the availability of services in their preferred language.
-CLAS Standard 7: Ensure The plan states the protocol for ensuring language assistance providers are certified.
+Statements Yes/N Date of Data Responsib

+Statements 0 Implementatio Sourc le Party

+Ŭ n e le l'alty

+CLAS The plan states that the organization

+Standard 5: offers language assistance to LEP

+Offer individuals and/or other communication

+language needs at no cost to the client.

+assistance to The plan details the way that clients are

+individuals made aware of no cost language

+who have assistance.

+limited The plan states that the organization

+English offers language assistance to LEP

+proficiency individuals and/or other communication

+and/or other needs for access to services in a timely

+communicatio manner.

+n needs, at no The plan states how program directors,

+cost to them, "point of contact staff" or agency's

+to facilitate appointed "gatekeeper" are made aware

+timely access of and trained in language assistance

+to all health care and services, policies, and procedures.

+services.
+The plan identifies how language needs

+Services. are noted in records for individuals

+seeking care (which may include

+language needs, "I speak" cards, etc.).

+The plan states the maximum time that it will take to provide an interpreter and the

+maximum amount of time for service

+delivery using a certified interpreter.

+CLAS The plan states that the organization has

+Standard 6: the availability of language assistance

+Inform all services clearly displayed.

+individuals of The plan states what language

+the assistance services are available at all

+availability of times.

+language The plan states how the organization

+assistance translates appropriate material.

+services The plan states that there is a protocol

+clearly and in for verbally informing clients of the

+their preferred availability of services in their preferred

+language, language.

+verbally and

+in writing.

+CLAS The plan states the protocol for ensuring

+Standard 7: language assistance providers are

+Ensure certified.

+ooranoo.